IBM-Bluemix-Docs/containers/cs_cluster.md

 ### Adding custom and existing subnets to Kubernetes clusters
 {: #custom_subnet}

-You can add existing portable public subnets to your Kubernetes cluster.
+You can add existing portable public or private subnets to your Kubernetes cluster.

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.